MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/enable-copilot-for-model-driven-apps.md

 Copilot for app users in model-driven apps is a next-generation AI assistant that provides data insights on Dataverse tables through natural language conversation.
 Copilot helps app users boost productivity through AI-powered insights and intuitive app navigation.
 More information: [Copilot for app users in model-driven apps](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/add-ai-copilot).

 ## Turn on Copilot feature for your environment
-Makers who are Environmental Administators can enable Copilot feature in model-driven apps for all the users in their environments in [Power Platform admin center](https://admin.powerplatform.microsoft.com).
+Environment administrators can enable Copilot feature in model-driven apps for all the users in their environments in [Power Platform admin center](https://admin.powerplatform.microsoft.com).

 1. Sign in to the Power Platform admin center at https://admin.powerplatform.microsoft.com.

 2. In the navigation pane, go to **Environments** and select the enviornment where you want to enable Copilot for app users in model-driven apps in.
-Click on "**Settinngs** for this environment in the top menu.
+Click on **Settings** for this environment in the top menu.

   > [!div class="mx-imgBorder"]
   > ![Select environment Settings.](media/Environment_settings.png)